 Svartifoss & other beautiful Attractions in Skaftafell in South-Iceland

-Svartifoss waterfall is one of the unique waterfalls in SE-Iceland.
-It is situated in Skaftafell nature reserve, which has since 2008 belonged to Vatnajökull National park.
+Svartifoss - the Black waterfall is one of the unique waterfalls in SE-Iceland, tucked away in Skaftafell nature reserve, which has since 2008 belonged to Vatnajökull National park.

 Top photo: Svartifoss up close